AkkarinForest/Haskell-Workshop/intro-1/README.md

 Again both return an error, Ruby while executing the faulty code, Haskell at the moment of creating a suspicious list.

-Haskell is a compiled language.
-Type checking happens during compilation.
+Haskell is a compiled language and type checking happens during compilation.
 This means we would be notified of all the above errors right away (eg on file save).
 In Ruby, we get an error only after we try to use a piece of code.
 That means we would have to notice the danger of type mismatch ourselves and write a test for it.

 # [Next chapter: intro-2](../intro-2)